MrOtherGuy/fx-autoconfig/readme.md

 ```

 If the argument is an element the function reads a `filename` attribute from the element and uses that.
 Toggles the specified script, note that browser restart is required for changes to take effect.

+The return value is `null` if a matching script was not found.
+Otherwise, the return value is an object `{ script: filename, enabled: true|false }`

 ### _ucUtils.loadURI(window,details) -> boolean